-- You must report the crime within 72 hours to the law enforcement agency in the city or county where the crime occurred unless there was a good cause for not reporting. - You must cooperate with law enforcement throughout the criminal justice investigation and process. - You must file a crime victims' compensation claim within two years of the incident.
+- You must report the crime within 72 hours to the law enforcement agency in the city or county where the crime occurred unless there was a good cause for not reporting.
+This requirement does not apply to victims of human trafficking under the age of 18. - You must cooperate with law enforcement throughout the criminal justice investigation and process.
+This requirement does not apply to victims of human trafficking under the age of 18. - You must file a crime victims' compensation claim within two years of the incident.
 In cases of child sexual assault, the claim must be filed within two years from the date the crime was reported to law enforcement.
 Victims of sexual assault may receive compensation for mental health counseling if they file a claim within two years of notification of the results of DNA testing or identification of a previously unknown attacker.
+If there is a finding of good cause, victims of sexual assault may file for mental health counseling up to 10 years from the date of the crime or within 10 years after turning 18 years of age.